-2.8.2 Our population has been increasing steadily, up 7.6% between 2001 and 2011 compared with the Wales average of 5.5%.
+- 2.8.1 Monmouthshire covers an area of approximately 88,000 hectares with a population of 93,000 in 20211.
+Almost 8% of residents reside within the BBNP area of the County.
+The County has a low population density of 1.1 persons per hectare significantly lower than the South East Wales average of 5.3 persons per hectare reflecting the area's rural nature.
+Only 53% of the population lived in wards defined as being urban areas (i.e. with a population of more than 10,000). - 2.8.2 Our population has been increasing steadily, up 7.6% between 2001 and 2011 compared with the Wales average of 5.5%.
 The increase from 2011 to 20212 represents a lower increase at 1.8%, however, this is marginally higher than the growth for Wales over the same period of 1.4%.
 This increase is wholly attributable to inward migration, with natural change showing negative growth.
 The County has a relatively high and increasing proportion of older age groups, and a lower and decreasing proportion of younger adults compared with the UK and Wales averages.
 The graph below illustrates the proportion of those aged 85+ in Monmouthshire in comparison to Wales, based upon the 2018-based local authority population projections for Wales, 2018 to 2043.
 It shows that the trend in the ageing demographic is likely to continue.
-The 20213 Census initial release suggests the proportion of those aged 85+ is 3.4% in Monmouthshire compared to 2.7% in Wales.
+The 2021 Census suggests the proportion of those aged 85+ is 3.4% in Monmouthshire compared to 2.7% in Wales.